 - Enjoy on its own, or top with fruit, nuts or seeds.

-Find lots of fun ways to start the morning (or have as an afternoon snack!) on my chia pudding page.
+Find lots of fun ways to start the morning (or have as an afternoon snack!) on my breakfast recipes page, including my fun cherry overnight oats, easy chia pudding with oat milk and carrot cake porridge.
 A few recent recipes to try out:

-I'm active on Instagram, Facebook and Pinterest if you would like to follow along for more recipes!
-Please do leave a star rating if you tried the recipe!
+I'm always in the kitchen, so come join me on Instagram, Facebook and Pinterest if you would like to follow along for more recipes!
+And please do leave a star rating if you've tried the recipe!

 Equipment